FaisalAli19/Responsive-site/README.md

 # Responsive-site
-I have created this project just to test and practice my html and css skills.
+I have created this project just to test and practice my Html and CSS skills.

 The design in this projects belong to BlazRobar.com.

+All the stocks photos come from unsplash.com.